-- The six Scouts who start a heat must finish it - no substitutions are allowed during a single race.
+- The four Scouts who start a heat must finish it - no substitutions are allowed during a single race.

 - Teams should designate an adult to assist with the staging.
 One adult is allowed at the start line, one at each of the handoff points and one at the turnaround (end of the track).
 The adult at the starting line is solely responsible for telling the judge that the team is ready.
 The other adults (handoff and turnaround points) can instruct the racers but may not physically help.
 The team will be disqualified if an adult touches the car or Scouts during the race.

 - There will be no spectators at the start/finish line or along the side of the track.
 This is for the safety of the team and the spectator.
 Adults may not run in the lanes, sidelines, or touch the cars.